Characterization of regularity via variational stability of alternating projections sequences: Introduction

 In the more recent papers \cites{DebeMiglStab,DebeMiglMol,DebeMigl}, the authors studied stability properties of the alternating projection method.
 More precisely, for any two sequences of nonempty closed convex sets $\{A_n\}_{n\geq 1}$ and $\{B_n\}_{n\geq 1}$ such that $\lim_{n\to \infty} A_n = A$ and $\lim_{n\to\infty}B_n= B$ for the Attouch-Wets {variational} convergence (see forthcoming Definition~\ref{def:AW}) and any initial point $a_0\in \H$, they considered the {\em perturbed alternating projection sequences} $\{a_n\}_{n\ge 1}$ and~$\{b_n\}_{n \ge 1}$, defined as follows:

-In particular, in \cite{DebeMiglStab}, they showed that the aforementioned regularity condition is not only sufficient to guarantee the convergence in norm of the alternating projection sequence in~\eqref{eq:alternProjDef}, but also of its {\em variational} version given by~\eqref{eq:var-alt-proj}.
-To be more precise, using the notation of~\eqref{eq:E,F} let us recall the notion of $d$-stability introduced in \cite{DebeMiglStab}. \begin{definition}[$d$-stability] We say that the pair $(A,B)$ of two nonempty closed convex subsets of a Hilbert space $\H$ is {\em $d$-stable}, whenever all perturbed alternating projection sequences $\{a_n\}_{n\geq 1}$ and~$\{b_n\}_{n\geq 1}$ given in~\eqref{eq:var-alt-proj} satisfy \end{definition} The main result of \cite{DebeMiglStab} asserts that if the pair $(A,B)$ is regular and the sets $E$ and $F$ are bounded, then the pair $(A,B)$ is $d$-stable.
+In~\cite{DebeMiglStab} it was shown that if $E,F$ are nonempty and bounded, then the aforementioned regularity condition on the pair $(A,B)$ not only guarantees the norm convergence of the alternating projection sequence in~\eqref{eq:alternProjDef}, but also the norm convergence of its {\em variational} version given by~\eqref{eq:var-alt-proj}.
+To be more precise, using the notation of~\eqref{eq:E,F} let us recall the notion of $d$-stability introduced in \cite{DebeMiglStab}. \begin{definition}[$d$-stability] We say that the pair $(A,B)$ of two nonempty closed convex subsets of a Hilbert space $\H$ is {\em $d$-stable}, whenever all perturbed alternating projection sequences $\{a_n\}_{n\geq 1}$ and~$\{b_n\}_{n\geq 1}$ given in~\eqref{eq:var-alt-proj} satisfy \end{definition} The main result of \cite{DebeMiglStab} asserts that if the pair $(A,B)$ is regular and the sets $E$ and $F$ are (nonempty and) bounded, then the pair $(A,B)$ is $d$-stable.
+The assumption on the boundedness of the best approximation sets $E$ and $F$ is necessary for this statement, since Example~5.2 in \cite{DebeMiglStab} provides a regular pair $(A,B)$ with $E=F=A\cap B\neq \emptyset$ being unbounded, which is not $d$-stable.
 In the same paper, the authors asked whether the inverse implication holds, stating the following open problem: \begin{problem} Is every $d$-stable pair $(A,B)$ necessarily regular? \end{problem}

+The main aim of the present paper is to show that Problem~\ref{open problem} has a positive answer, and this answer does not require boundedness of the best approximation sets.
+In particular, we establish the following result. \begin{mainth} Let $A,B$ be nonempty closed convex subsets of $\H$.
+If the pair $(A,B)$ is $d$-stable, then the pair $(A,B)$ is regular. \end{mainth}